Labour has made significant headway picking candidates in the run-up to the general election, but selection contests continue.

 Milton Keynes South Labour members chose local councillor Emily Darlington as their next general election candidate.
 Darlington was first elected to represent Bletchley East ward on the council in 2018 and is currently deputy leader of the Labour group, as well as serving as cabinet member for adults, housing and healthy communities.

 Monmouth CLP selected Catherine Fookes.
-She is a councillor on Monmouthshire County Council, representing Town ward and serving as cabinet member for equalities and engagement.
+She is a councillor on Monmouthshire County Council, representing Town ward.

 Na h-Eileanan an Iar